 The problem we address is not merely an academic curiosity.
 There are quite a few instances of media outlets that are controlled by big businesses (or by owners of such businesses), and that seem to be utilized to serve the interests of these businesses.
-For example, in 2013, Jeff Bezos, whose financial stakes in Amazon are well known, purchased the Washington Post, a leading media outlet, for $250 million.
+For example, in 2013, Jeff Bezos, whose financial stakes in Amazon are well known, purchased The Washington Post, a leading media outlet, for $250 million.
 There were various speculations regarding the motivation behind the purchase.
 Bezos himself claimed that the driving force behind the purchase was his sense of civic responsibility: “Democracy dies in darkness.
-Certain Institutions have a very important role in making sure there is light, and I think the Washington Post has a seat, an important seat, to do that because we happen to be located here in the capital city of the Unites States of America” (Shephard, 2018).
-Former President Donald Trump dubbed the Washington Post “The Amazon Washington Post” and claimed that it is “nothing more than an expensive lobbyist for Amazon” (Salinas, 2018).
-Commentators have observed that the purchase of the Washington Post blends with Amazon’s strategy of enhanced investment in lobbyists and increased presence in the nation’s capital (Spencer-Soper, 2018).
-Professor Scot Galloway of New York University noted: “I don’t doubt that he [Bezos] loves journalism and thinks that ‘Democracy Dies in the Dark’, but boy, it’s convenient to have the Post and a home in Washington.
+Certain institutions have a very important role in making sure there is light, and I think the Washington Post has a seat, an important seat, to do that because we happen to be located here in the capital city of the Unites States of America” (Shephard, 2018).
+Former President Donald Trump dubbed The Washington Post “The Amazon Washington Post” and claimed that it is “nothing more than an expensive lobbyist for Amazon” (Salinas, 2018).
+Commentators have observed that the purchase of The Washington Post complements Amazon’s strategy of enhanced investment in lobbyists and increased presence in the nation’s capital (Spencer-Soper, 2018).
+Professor Scott Galloway of New York University notes: “I don’t doubt that he [Bezos] loves journalism and thinks that ‘Democracy Dies in the Dark,’ but boy, it’s convenient to have the Post and a home in Washington.
 These are incredibly powerful prophylactics” (Spencer-Soper, 2018).

-Sheldon Adelson, the owner of Sand Casino (a gambling empire), purchased the Las Vegas Review Journal.
-Adelson purchased the media outlet when legislation aimed at permitting online gambling was on the Nevada ballot (Somaiya, 2016).
-Obviously, the bill would have adversely affected Sand Casino’s business.
-Claims were raised that the motivation behind the purchase was to influence legislators (Somaiya, 2016).
+Sheldon Adelson, the owner of Sands Casino in Las Vegas, the basis of his gambling empire, purchased the Las Vegas Review Journal at a time when legislation aimed at permitting online gambling was on the Nevada ballot (Somaiya, 2016).
+Obviously, the bill would have adversely affected Adelson’s casino empire, and claims were raised that the motivation behind the purchase was to influence legislators (Somaiya, 2016).

-Another example is that of Mortimer Zuckerman, the owner of Boston Properties—one of the largest real estate trusts in the U.S., who famously purchased U.S. News and World Report as well as the New York Daily News.
-The New York Daily News subsequently endorsed two then-candidates for mayor of New York City—Rudolph Giuliani and Michael Bloomberg (the New York Daily News was the only outlet to endorse Bloomberg at the time) (Paumgarten, 2007).
+Another example is that of Mortimer Zuckerman, the owner of Boston Properties – one of the largest real estate trusts in the United States, who famously purchased U.S. News and World Report as well as the New York Daily News.
+The New York Daily News subsequently endorsed two then-candidates for mayor of New York City – Rudolph Giuliani and Michael Bloomberg (the New York Daily News was the only outlet to endorse Bloomberg at the time; Paumgarten, 2007).
 The value of a mayor’s gratitude for a developer in New York City is clear.

-Obviously, the problem is not confined to the setting of a business that owns commercial activities and subsequently acquires control of media outlets.
-It is omnipresent on the opposite scenario as well, i.e. when a controller of a media outlet ventures into additional commercial activities.
+Obviously, the problem is not confined to the case of a business that owns an enterprise engaged in commercial activities and subsequently acquires control of media outlets.
+It is present in the opposite scenario as well, that is, when the controller of a media outlet ventures into other commercial activities.
 A prominent example is when big-tech businesses, whose primary area of expertise is social networking or media, venture into additional commercial areas.
 Facebook’s entry into virtual reality products is one illustration of such a setting.
-Clearly, Facebook may utilize its control over a very influential media platform to receive special treatment from regulators and politicians that oversee virtual reality activities (Gallagher, 2018).
+Clearly, Facebook may utilize its control over a very influential media platform to receive special treatment from regulators and politicians who oversee virtual reality activities (Gallagher, 2018).
 Similarly, Google may utilize its control over its news-dissemination platform to obtain favorable treatment from regulators and legislators in its entry into the automated vehicles sector (Shepardson, 2016).